rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

 <b>Update 8: The shock of receiving the reply to a nobel-dressed godzilla is still settling in:</b>

 I thought i was crazy, but never cared.
 Apparently, there are people crazier than me.
 Snippets after i blew my shit.
-Was in a cheap california hotel without internet when this happened. <br>
+Was in a cheap orlando apartment with very costly internet when this happened. <br>

-We have carried this burden long.
-They deserve to be finally out in the open.
-It is bigger than me.
-All credit goes to MLCollective.
-Please help us stay grounded.
-If i ever behave badly, slap me willya :-)<br>